Graduate Certificate in Geographic Information Science

 Entry requirements for Australian and New Zealand students

-You must have a bachelor degree or equivalent qualification from a recognised tertiary educational institution.
-The qualification may be in any discipline.
+You must have a bachelor degree in any discipline or equivalent qualification from a recognised tertiary educational institution.
 We recommend that you have a background in mathematics and statistics equivalent to first-year university level.
 Without this background, you may have to study preparatory units.

 You may be able to complete this course in 6 months full-time depending on unit availability.
 Full-time study for Semester 2 entry is not available.